project-flogo/rules/README.md

 Similarly, removing a StreamTuple from the network is called `Retract`-ing it from the network.
 You may retract when for example, the TTL of a StreamTuple expires based on a certain expiration policy

 ## Server API
-With this backgroud, let us see how it translates to API/code. *This is a draft Server-side API*
+With this background, let us see how it translates to API/code. *This is a draft Server-side API*

 	//Create Rule, define conditions and set action callback